 Lea Salonga On Stage - Theater Credits, Bio and Tickets

 Maria Lea Carmen Imutan Salonga was born on February 22, 1971 in Manila in the Philippines.
 In her native country, Lea made her professional stage debut in The King and I at the age of seven.
-She would go on to star in Annie in 1980 and a string of other Filipino productions followed, including Fiddler on the Roof, The Sound of Music, and The Fantasticks.
+She would go on to star in Annie in 1980, and a string of other Filipino productions followed, including Fiddler on the Roof, The Sound of Music, and The Fantasticks.

 Lea's international breakthrough came in 1989 after being cast in Cameron Mackintosh's world premiere production of Miss Saigon in London's West End.
-She played the leading role of Kim and won the Olivier Award for "Best Performance by an Actress in a Musical" in 1990.
+She played the leading role of Kim and won the Olivier Award for Best Performance by an Actress in a Musical in 1990.
 In March 1991, she reprised her role and made her Broadway debut in Miss Saigon at the Broadway Theatre.
 She went on to become the first Asian woman to ever win a Tony Award, also picking up a Drama Desk Award and Theatre World Award in 1991.

-Since finding fame, she has returned to the Philippines and performed in productions on many occasions, including starring roles in My Fair Lady (1994), Miss Saigon (2000), Proof (2002), Baby (2004), Cats (2010), God of Carnage (2012), and Fun Home (2016).
+Since finding fame, Salonga has returned to the Philippines to perform on many occasions, with her credits including starring roles in My Fair Lady (1994), Miss Saigon (2000), Proof (2002), Baby (2004), Cats (2010), God of Carnage (2012), and Fun Home (2016).
 Other notable stage credits in Asia include the 1994 Singapore production of Into the Woods and the 2008 Asian Tour of Cinderella.
-She has also been a regular coach on the Filipino version of "The Voice" and "The Voice Kids".
+She has also been a regular coach on the Filipino version of The Voice and The Voice Kids.

-As a recording artist, Lea has released a total of 10 studio albums since her debut "Small Voice" in 1981 and has sold over 19 million copies of her albums worldwide.
+As a recording artist, Salonga has released a total of 10 studio albums since her debut, Small Voice, in 1981 and has sold over 19 million copies of her albums worldwide.